-We talk a lot about digital magazine subscription marketing around here, and unwittingly neglect your very important print publications.
-Once you’ve established your subscription price strategy, the next problem to solve is the offer you make in your magazine subscription marketing campaigns.
+We talk a lot about digital magazine subscription marketing and often include ideas and pricing strategies for selling all-access memberships that include your digital edition, your print edition, and your digital library.
+Once you’ve established your overall subscription price strategy, the next piece of the puzzle is to establish the offer you make to first-time subscribers, and how best to promote and organize your magazine subscription marketing campaigns.

 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

 We have found through years of actively testing and selling magazine subscriptions online that offering a deeply discounted introductory hard offer beats soft offers more than 90% of the time.
 If a magazine subscription has a full price of $40-50 per year, we will typically offer an introductory first-year price of $10, with renewal at the full price one year later.
 Our conversion rates on these low price introductory offers are at least 50% thanks to having credit card continuous service configured on our digital magazine publishing systems.